 - There are few to no side effects

 Methimazole or carbimazole trial: As we know, these medications decrease thyroid hormone production and can unmask kidney problems before the cat receives irreversible radioactive iodine.
 Kidney function is assessed before the commencement of medications and then once again once normal thyroid function (euthyroidism) occurs.
 If kidney disease is revealed, the medication can be discontinued.
 If no kidney disease is unmasked, the specialist veterinarian can proceed with radioactive treatment.

 Electrocardiograph: A recording of the electrical activity of the heart to look for abnormalities.
 If found, an echocardiogram (ultrasound of the heart) will be necessary.

 Stop medications and/or special diets: The cat will stop methimazole (Tapazole) or carbimazole or Hills Y/D (a prescription diet low in iodine) 7-10 days before radioactive iodine treatment.

-Cats who are difficult to handle may require sedation prior to administration of radioactive iodine.
+Cats who are difficult to handle may require sedation before administration of radioactive iodine.

 How quickly will thyroid levels take to return to normal?

-In most cases, thyroid levels should return to normal within a week, although this may take longer in cats with poor kidney function.
+In most cases, thyroid levels should return to normal within a week, although this may take longer in cats with reduced kidney function.